slip-slap/slip-slap.github.io/_posts/2020-06-06-work-word-neural-network.md

 3. training techiques
 3. feedforward neural network

+##### Training
+training algorithm plagued by the possible existance of local minima or "flat spots".
+The networks suffer from "the curse of dimensionality"

 #### Sentence
 1. Learning is viewed as the establishment of connections between neurons or modification of existing connections.